mendicant04/DermoGPT/README.md

 - This repository is intended for code, prompts, benchmark metadata, and evaluation utilities.
 - Raw dermatology images are not redistributed here.
 - Users should download original images from the source datasets and follow their licenses and intended-use policies.
-- The benchmark JSONL files under `dataset_final/benchmark/**/*.jsonl` can be released separately when needed.

 ## ⚠️ Medical Disclaimer